ROSA Research Team

 POSTDOCTORAL RESEARCHER: Psychometrics/Health Economics

-Dr Khadka is a research fellow in the Registry of Older South Australians (ROSA), South Australian Health and Medical Research Institute (SAHMRI).
+Dr Khadka is a research fellow in the Registry of Senior Australians (ROSA), South Australian Health and Medical Research Institute (SAHMRI).
 Jyoti originally trained as an optometrist.
 He was awarded a PhD at Cardiff University in the UK, followed by a Post-doctoral fellowship at Flinders University in Australia.

 Jyoti’s main areas of research interests and expertise are in patient-reported outcomes and the application of modern psychometric methods to develop, validate and implement quality of life assessment instruments.